mattlee95/Riddler/Oct18_2019/README.md

 ## Solution

-For Currency Denominations of $19 and $538, the highest value that cannot be created is $9665 Full list of values and divisibility can be found in solution_19_538.log
+For Currency Denominations of $19 and $538, the highest value that cannot be created is $9665

+Full list of values and divisibility can be found in solution_19_538.log

-FOr Currency Denominations of $19, $101 and $538, the highest value that cannot be created is $1799 Full list of values and divisibility can be found in solution_19_101_538.log
+For Currency Denominations of $19, $101 and $538, the highest value that cannot be created is $1799

+Full list of values and divisibility can be found in solution_19_101_538.log

 ## Solution Methodology